-Certain payroll, travel and entertainment and other expenses are paid directly by one subsidiary and billed to the Company at cost.
-As of December 31, 2021 and 2020, these amounted to \$647 and \$13,393, respectively.
+Certain payroll, travel and entertainment and other expenses, are paid directly by one subsidiary and billed to the Company at cost as well as dividend payments received on behalf of as subsidiary.
+As of December 31, 2022 and 2021, these amounted to \$13,599 and \$647, respectively.
+The increase was mainly driven by dividend payments from our Brazil subsidiary that were held by the Company on behalf of our Lithium B.V. subsidiary.